pronobis/dockwin/README.md

 - `(dockwin-toggle-right-window)` - Activate the right docking window if it's not active.
 If it is active, return to previous non-docking window.

-- `(dockwin-close-window (&optional position))` - Close the docking window at `POSITION` if it's live.
+- `(dockwin-close-window (&optional position frame))` - Close the docking window at POSITION in FRAME if it's live.
 If not, do nothing.
-If `POSITION` is nil, try to close the currently selected window.
+If POSITION is nil, try to close the currently selected window.
+FRAME defaults to current frame

 - `(dockwin-close-top-window ())` - Close the top docking window if it's live.
 If not, do nothing.